ibm-ecosystem-engineering/APICv10/instructions/Lab9/index.md

-**APIC Workshop - Lab 9 -- Creating GraphQL API with StepZen**
+**APIC Workshop - Lab 9 -- Creating GraphQL API with API Connect Essentials**

 In this lab, you will explore how you can quickly expose a REST backend as a GraphQL API.

-Using StepZen's CLI you can generate your GraphQL schema and resolvers for any backend data source (REST, Databases, GraphQL, Web3) with a few commands.
+Using API Connect Essentials's CLI you can generate your GraphQL schema and resolvers for any backend data source (REST, Databases, GraphQL, Web3) with a few commands.

 In this tutorial, you will do the following activities:

--   Sign-up for a free account in StepZen
+-   Sign-up for a free account in API Connect Essentials

 -   Create GraphQL API for a REST backend

--   Deploy GraphQL API in StepZen
+-   Deploy GraphQL API in API Connect Essentials

 -   Test the GraphQL API